a8775/BitSet.ts/README.md

 _Warning_: the size of BitSet has to be multiply of 8 bits

+_Warning_: `stringify()` - for easy reading:
+- `OneZero` method is serializing from most significant bit.
+- `Hex` method is serializing in big-endian order (most significant bytes first).

 ## Can I use it?
 Yes, but not for production, as code is not stabilized and not fully tested.

 ## Examples
+Some examples could be found in tests.

 ## Dependency
 No external dependencies, only for testing mocha and chai are required.